 The Colorado High School Film Festival provides a venue for young high school filmmakers to showcase their work, networking opportunities, inspire others, and awards.
-Hosted by the University of Colorado Denver College of Arts &Media, it is our way of bringing together the many excellent high school film programs in the area and around the world.
+Hosted by the University of Colorado Denver College of Arts &Media, it is our way of bringing together the many excellent high school film programs in the area.
 The Colorado High School Film Festival strives to provide a larger audience, industry insiders and peer networking, devoted for young filmmakers.

 Before submitting, please make sure to read our rules and terms.
 All films must be made by someone of high school age (generally 18 or under) and be a run time of 10 minutes or less.